- Select an Agent to Represent You

 Class A and B systems are community systems in which the quality and quantity are monitored on a regular basis as required by the County.
 These need not be tested, but their current “standing” should be confirmed through the County by using their website.

 You need to determine if the property you are purchasing contains any form of wetlands.
 Pursuant to the Critical Area Ordinance update, all wetlands have some sort of buffer that must be respected.
 There is no sure way to confirm the land contains wetlands without a professional wetlands expert.

 You can start by viewing the County’s wetland maps and note if the property is located within a designated area with possible wetlands, but that is not a formal confirmation and not reliable.
 If you are suspect, you can request a site inspection from the County or hire a wetland expert.
 Once you determine that you have wetlands on your property and they are close to your proposed building site, you need to have the area delineated and the wetlands typed and surveyed so that the required buffers, based on type, can be honored.
 The fee range for the survey and delineation is $1,000-$7,000 subject to terrain and site difficulty.

-Conclusion This article is for informational purposes and not meant to encompass the entire process.
-Hopefully the article doesn’t make the purchase process sound intimidating but if you select me as your agent then I will guide you through the rest of the steps and issues.
+This article is for informational purposes and not meant to encompass the entire process.
+Hopefully, the article does not make the purchase process sound intimidating but if you select me as your agent, then I will guide you through all the steps and issues.

 Coldwell Banker San Juan Islands Inc.